 “There are two causes, two conditions for the arising of Right View: the testimony of another and proper reflection.”
-When one doesn’t believe in the illusory nature of the world, this realization can be shattering.
-However, if you know what to expect you will merely slip into the experience of seeing the world as dream-like.
+If you don’t believe that the world and everyone in it are illusions, this realization can be shattering.
+However, if you are prepared, if you know what to expect, you will merely slip into the experience of seeing the world as dream-like.

 • Robert Lanka’s book, Biocentrism

 • Dharma: the True Reality

 • Dolores Cannon (2013): Between Death and Life.
 Ozark Mountain Publishing.

 • The Only Planet of Choice (download pdf)

 Practices 2-6 are performed beginning with week one

 Every morning before you get up and every evening just before going to sleep, surrender control over your life to a greater power.
 For the reasoning behind this, read The question of will.

 Every morning and evening, after surrendering control over your life, pray that others may find happiness.
 One version of this prayer is: “Just as I wish to be happy and free from suffering, so may all others.”
 Another version is, “May all beings be happy and free from suffering.” (https://www.accesstoinsight.org/lib/authors/nyanaponika/wheel006.html)